 The battery is fitted with a microprocessor and associated circuitry for communication with an external host device and/or smart battery charger.
 Reference should be made to the following specifications when reading this section:

-- System Management Bus Specification (Rev 1.1, Dec 11, 1998) with the exception that it is necessary to wait at least 150uS between battery message transactions. - Smart Battery Data Specification (Rev 1.1, Dec 15, 1998) - Smart battery Charger Specification (Rev 1.0, June 27, 1996)
+- System Management Bus Specification (Rev 1.1, Dec 11, 1998) - Smart Battery Data Specification (Rev 1.1, Dec 15, 1998) - Smart battery Charger Specification (Rev 1.0, June 27, 1996)

 3.3.2.
 SMBus Logic Levels